-As Sue ponders this – and I feel increasingly guilty about the lack of foot rubbing, despite my aching shoulder – a Thal named Marat sacrifices himself so his colleagues can escape.
-I feel even more guilty as a consequence.
+As Sue ponders this – and I feel increasingly guilty about the lack of foot rubbing – a Thal named Marat sacrifices himself so his colleagues can escape.
+Which makes me feel even more guilty about not rubbing her feet.

-Sue: That would have been a noble death, if only he’d actually helped them get away.
+Sue: That would have been a noble death if he’d actually helped them get away.
 But he didn’t.
 So it wasn’t.
-What a waste.

-A Dalek with a laminated map stuck to its plunger informs the other Daleks that he found it on Marat’s corpse.
+A Dalek with a laminated map stuck to its plunger tells his colleagues that he found it on Marat’s corpse.

-Sue: I want to see the scene where the Daleks searched the body.
+Sue: I want to see the scene where the Dalek searched the body.
 What a farce that would have been.
 No wonder they need henchmen.
-Actually, where the hell is the Master?
+Actually, where is the Master?
 We’re nearly halfway through the story and there’s still no sign of him.

 Sue: That’s really sad.
-So, did they have to write him out of this story at the last-minute?
+So did they write him out of the story at the last-minute?

 Me: No, the Master was never going to be in this story.

 Sue: What?
 But that makes no sense at all.
-They promised us Dalek/Master action last week.
-That’s not fair.
+They promised us Dalek/Master action the other week.
+That doesn’t seem fair.

-As Sue fumes over this, the Doctor and the Thals attempt to escape by using a lot of hot air.
+The Doctor and the Thals escape thanks to a lot of hot air.

-Sue: That was OK, I guess.
-But it’s not the same when Jack isn’t here to watch it with us.top
+Sue: That was okay, I guess.
+Although it isn’t quite the same when Captain Jack isn’t here to watch it with us.

-Me: Fair’s fair – I owe you a foot rub.
-Or Four.
+Me: I owe you a foot rub, love.
+Fair’s fair.

-Sue: I can’t move my feet when I have Jack on my knee like this.
+Sue: I can’t move my feet when Jack’s on my knee.
 Look at him.
-How can I possibly move him?
-I can’t remember the last time he was this chilled.
+How could I possibly move him?

 Me: Just don’t say I didn’t offer.